toomuchdesign/re-reselect/README.md

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector

 This is what `re-reselect` actually does! :-) It's quite verbose (since has to be repeated for each selector), **that's why re-reselect is here**.

+#### 4- Use Redux-Views

+[Redux-Views](https://github.com/josepot/redux-views) solves the same problem, but uses a very different approach.
+Instead of enhancing `reselect`, `redux-views` is an all-in-one solution that tries to make the experience of working with shared selectors (almost) transparent for the user.

 ## Examples